 Having the personal support of someone trained in childbirth has been shown to reduce the risk of unwanted medical interventions during labor and delivery.
 With doulas, fewer labors are augmented with Pitocin, and the risk of Cesarean sections decrease, and shorter labors are more common.
 Studies find that the folks who have

 doulas are more likely to feel supported, confident and satisfied with their birth experiences.
-Working in and around Boston since 2010, I have attended births at Brigham and Women’s Hospital, Beth Israel Hospital, Cambridge Hospital, Cambridge Birth Center, Newton Wellesley Hospital, South Shore Hospital, Winchester Hospital, Melrose Wakefield Hospital and Sturdy Memorial Hospital.
+Working in and around Boston since 2010, I have attended births at Mount Auburn Hospital, Brigham and Women’s Hospital, Beth Israel Hospital, Cambridge Hospital, Cambridge Birth Center, Newton Wellesley Hospital, Boston Medical Center, South Shore Hospital, Winchester Hospital, Beverly Hospital and Beverly Birth Center, Melrose Wakefield Hospital, Norwood Hospital, Good Samaritan Hospital and Sturdy Memorial Hospital.
 While 99% of folks in the United States give birth in hospitals, I am also very blessed to support home birthing clients, as well.

 My birth support package includes:

 - 1 free initial consultation, to see if we are a good fit.
-This can be in person, around Greater Boston, or over the phone.
+This currently happens over the phone, or FaceTime/Zoom.

-- Help creating a written birth plan, if desired.
+- Help creating a written birth care plan (or “birth preferences”), if desired.

-- Availability for continuous phone and email support.
+- Availability for continuous phone or email support.

 - A back up doula, in the case of overlapping labors or other emergency.

 - Continuous support throughout labor.
-Most often, I connect with you or your partner by phone in early labor, and meet in your home when contractions become regular and you desire additional support.
-I’m happy to help determine when it is time to go to the hospital, and support continues all the way through your baby’s birth and for about two hours postpartum.
-This support can include massage, relaxation techniques, affirmation and emotional support, help with communicating wishes to hospital staff, making sure you and your partner are hydrated and fed.
+Sometimes, I connect with you or your partner by phone in early labor, and meet in your home when contractions become regular and you desire additional support.
+Other births, I meet up with clients who are already at the hospital.
+Either way, my plan is to provide continuous support through the first few hours after your baby’s birth.
+This support can include massage, relaxation and positioning techniques, affirmation and emotional support, help with communicating wishes to hospital staff, making sure you and your partner are hydrated and fed.

-- 1 in home postpartum visit (this may become 2 visits if you decide to also do placenta encapsulation).
+- 1 formal postpartum check-in (this may become 2 visits if you decide to also do placenta encapsulation).